instrumentisto/rust-incubator/3_ecosystem/3_4_regex_parsing/README.md

 - [lalrpop] is a parser generator framework, which generates [LR(1) parser][6] code from custom grammar files.
 - [combine] is an another [parser combinator][4] library, inspired by the [Haskell] library [Parsec].

+For better understanding parsing problem and approaches, read through the following articles:
+- [Laurence Tratt: Which Parsing Approach?][9]